Potsdam’s Sanssouci Palace

 Sanssouci Palace is built almost at ground level

-But the most striking part about Sanssouci are the series of terraced gardens that flow down the hillside from the palace.
+Still, the most striking part about Sanssouci are the series of terraced gardens that flow down the hillside from the palace.
 A total of six divided by a main staircase, the symmetrical gardens are planted with vines from Portugal, Italy and France.
 Along the sun-baked brick supporting walls, in their own little niches, are 126 fig trees.
-The niches, which are still in use today, each have a pair of metal and glass doors that can be closed to protect the plants during the winter.
+Each niche has a pair of metal and glass doors that serve to protect the plants during the winter.
 They are still in use today.

 Sets of metal and glass doors protect Sanssouci’s fig trees

 The Sanssouci Park consists of some 70 kilometers of walkways and is the largest park in the federal state of Brandenburg.
-During King Frederick’s time, however, it was composed of a Baroque-style garden modeled after one at Versailles and built on a central axis.
-The formal garden, which includes flower borders, lawns, hedges and parterres, lies at the bottom of the 120 steps leading down from the palace.
-It is centered on the Great Fountain.
+During King Frederick’s time, however, it was composed of a Baroque-style garden modeled after Versailles.
+Today’s formal garden is built on a central axis and includes formal flower borders, lawns, hedges and parterres.
+Located at the bottom of the 120 steps leading down from the palace, it is centered on the Great Fountain.

 Sanssouci’s Grand Fountain

-Built in 1748, the Great Fountain is encircled by 12 marble statues, some of which are gifts from the King of France.
-Despite repeated efforts over his lifetime, however, King Frederick was never able to get it to operate.
-It wasn’t until another century had passed, when steam power was employed, that the fountain became fully operational, and in 1842 it was reported to be shooting jets of water 125 feet high in the air.
+Built in 1748, the Great Fountain is encircled by 12 marble statues, some of which were gifts from the King of France.
+Despite repeated efforts over his lifetime, however, King Frederick was never able to get the it to operate.
+It wasn’t until another century had passed, when steam power was employed, that the fountain became fully operational.
+Reports are that in 1842, it was shooting jets of water 125 feet high in the air.